Last updated on February 28th, 2023 at 05:54 pm

 - Keeping it informal

-Nearly as important as the subject line is the first line of your email.
+Often the first line of your email is as important as the subject line.
 An opening line is visible before a prospect even opens the email, giving them a preview of what they’re about to see.

 In addition to compelling copy upfront, write for mobile.
 Over 60% of emails are read on mobile, so remember to be generous with white space, use bullet points where necessary, and keep the message concise.

-Lastly, when wrapping up an email don’t forget to be specific in your CTA.
+Finally, when wrapping up an email don’t forget to be specific in your CTA.
 Have a clear purpose.
-You want to be clear in the action the recipient should take.
+You want to be clear about the action the recipient should take.

 The end goal may be for them to buy your product, but you’ll first need to win their trust.
 The first step to doing that is taking the guesswork out of a CTA and not being pushy.